 Pack a bib with sleeves

 If your little one is at the phase where they want to stick their hands in everything and then smear it all over themselves then you’ll definitely want a bib with sleeves.
 I like the plastic ones that are like painting bibs because you can wipe them clean.
-Disposable ones are even better so you can chuck them before you land.
+Disposable ones are even better so you can chuck them away before you land.

 A spare set of clothes – for everyone!

+This is probably one of the most easily forgotten tips for flying with a baby but it’s also one of the most important.
 A spare outfit for your little one is probably a given – but don’t forget spares for yourselves too.
 You’ll at least want a spare top for all of those inevitable spills and sticky fingers.

 I’m proud to say that I’m now totally comfortable breastfeeding in public, but I get really nervous about feeding on a plane.
 I use a big coverup if I have a window seat but otherwise I tend to express and give George a bottle.